an ancient crossing point of the River Avon

 Rownham Ferry is an ancient crossing point of the River Avon.
 The Ferry's history goes back at least to the twelfth century and it may have been a fording point at very low tides (doubtless a very unpleasant muddy one) before that.

 For most of its life the Ferry crossed the River Avon near the entrance of the Avon Gorge.
-Crossing from the then Somerset side of the river, by the New Inn and crossing the River Avon to Rownham Tavern, (demolished in 1873) in Hotwells.
+From the New Inn on the then Somerset side of the river, crossing the River Avon to Rownham Tavern, (demolished in 1873) in Hotwells.

 Rownham Ferry 1596-1610 John Speed's - The Counties of Britain